SymfonyCasts/symfony-ux/sfcasts/turbo/intro.md

 tutorial though, I did make some changes, like adding a review system below each product... and upgrading some libraries.

-Next, now that we have this running, let's install Turbo and activate Turbo Drive to instantly eliminate full page refreshes.
+Now that we have this running, let's install Turbo and activate Turbo Drive to instantly eliminate full page refreshes.
 Woh.